ChanSek/chansek.github.io/_posts/2018-01-11-imeOptions-actionDone-does-not-work.md

 If you observe closely, the EditText has `android:digits` attribute for filtering the allowed characters for input.
 This attribute is the cause behind this problem.

 ## Solution:
-So to avoid this problem, you have to add {% highlight %} android:singleLine {% endhighlight %} attribute.
+So to avoid this problem, you have to add `android:singleLine` attribute.
 Below is the final working XML.
 {% highlight xml %}
 <android.support.v7.widget.AppCompatEditText
         android:id="@+id/newDeliverable"